thephpleague/factory-muffin/README.md

 * You may call `saved` to return an array of all the saved objects.
 * You may call `isSaved` with an instance of a model to check if it's saved.
 * You may call `isPendingOrSaved` with an instance of a model to check if it will be saved, or is already saved.

+Also, a reminder that the `instance` function is still available if you don't want database persistence.

 ### Deleting